The White Tiger (Adiga novel): Social class/classism

 The White Tiger portrays a modern day, capitalist Indian society with free market, free business, and severe economic division, with very negative attitudes towards the lower social castes.

 Sections of the novel highlight discrimination against Muslims, India's largest religious minority.
 The protagonist's employers demand to know if he is Muslim.
 Later in the novel, a character is blackmailed and later sacked when he is outed by the protagonist for secretly practicing Islam.

 The novel is based on the disparities of two worlds: darkness, inhabited by poor and underprivileged, and the lighted world, inhabited by zamindars, politicians, businessmen, etc. who shamelessly exploit those from darkness to grow their own grandeur.
 When Balram is asked his caste, he knows that it will cause a biased stance in his employer and determine the future of his employment.
 The White Tiger illustrates the enormous differences between Balram's lower caste and the higher caste in their lifestyles, habits, and standards of living, highlighting the socioeconomic discrimination in India's economic system that limits opportunity, social mobility, and health and creates divisions in Indian society.

 Reception

 In 2020, Emma Lee-Potter of The Independent listed The White Tiger as one of the 12 best Indian novels.

+The San Francisco Chronicle praised the writing in the novel, noting "'The White Tiger' contains passages of startling beauty - from reflections on the exquisite luxury of a chandelier in every room, to descriptions of skinny drivers huddled around fires fueled by plastic bags.
+Adiga never lets the precision of his language overshadow the realities at hand: No matter how potent his language one never loses sight of the men and women fighting impossible odds to survive."